 Other precautions are necessary when dealing with an animal larger than a goat or sheep.
 Electric prods can protect you if the animal is trained to it.
 One of the best precautions is to avoid making pets of your male stock.
 And always carry a strong staff when you enter a pen where there is an intact male.

-Robin had an encounter with a young male yak when he was taking care of a neighbor’s place, while they were on vacation.
-In order to collect eggs, Robin had to enter the pen where the yaks were, past their electric fence, which wasn’t turned on.
+Robin had an encounter with a young male yak when he was taking care of a neighbour’s place, while they were on vacation.
+To collect eggs, Robin had to enter the pen where the yaks were, past their electric fence, which wasn’t turned on.
 The yaks, a female with her 18-month-old son, were curious and came to where Robin was entering the chicken yard at the West end of their paddock.

 When he came out of the chicken yard with his full bucket of eggs, and back into their pen, he startled the yak, who had his back turned.
 The yak’s response was to spin around facing Robin, lower that sharply horned head, and paw the ground, intending to charge Robin with his bucket full of eggs.